 Only a dozen or so people remained now, after dark, mostly with tripods and beeping timers.
 One set up a dim light at the base of the arch for long exposures.
 I wasn’t planning to take any night shots, but couldn’t pass up the nice opportunity.

-I headed back around midnight.
+I left around midnight.
 The air was perfect.
 I couldn’t see anything beyond the cone of my flashlight, which I swept and desperately fixed to the small, precious piles of rocks guiding me down.
 I lost the way only once, but that was scary as shit.